Input modalities

 The size of the target for pointer inputs is at least 44 by 44 CSS pixels.
 The following exceptions apply:

-Equivalent The target is available through an equivalent link or control on the same page that is at least 44 by 44 CSS pixels;
+Equivalent The target is available via an equivalent link or control on the same page that is at least 44 by 44 CSS pixels in size;

-Inline The target is in a sentence or block of text;
+Inline The target is located in a sentence or text block;

-User Agent Control The size of the target is determined by the user agent and is not modified by the author;
+Control by the user agent The size of the target is determined by the user agent and is not changed by the author;

-Essential A specific representation of the target is essential to the information being conveyed.
+Indispensable A specific presentation of the objective is indispensable for the information to be conveyed.

 Description

-The intent of this success criterion is to ensure that the areas of elements are large enough for users to easily navigate or operate, even if the user is using a small touch screen device, has limited dexterity, or has difficulty operating small surface areas for other reasons.
+This success criterion is intended to ensure that the surfaces of elements are large enough for users to be able to control or operate them easily, even if the user is using a small touchscreen device, has limited dexterity or has difficulty operating small surfaces for other reasons.
 For example, mice and similar pointing devices can be hard to use for these users, and an element with a larger surface area would help activate the target.

 Relevance and applicability

-This guideline is relevant when making your portal accessible.
+This guideline is relevant when implementing accessibility for your portal.

 General implementation